david93111/minesweeperAPI/readme.md

 * Circe with Akka HTTP Circe for Marshalling of objects to achieve typed API
 * Akka Actors to manage state of game
 * Akka Persistence to persist state of game actors and game state history as event sourcing
-* Akka Kryo for serialization of messages to be persisted (Useful for clustering also)
+* Akka Kryo for serialization of messages to be persisted as java serializer is not a good option in many cases (Useful for clustering also)
 * Reactivemongo Persistence Plugin as a reliable connector to MongoDB for data storing
 * InMemory Persistence Plugin For testing purposes of persistence process
 * Scalatest + AkkaTestkit + RouteScalaTest for unit test